Democratic Party (United States): Minimum wage

 The Democratic Party favors raising the minimum wage.
 The Fair Minimum Wage Act of 2007 was an early component of the Democrats' agenda during the 110th Congress.
 In 2006, the Democrats supported six state-ballot initiatives to increase the minimum wage and all six initiatives passed.

 In 2017, Senate Democrats introduced the Raise the Wage Act which would raise the minimum wage to $15 an hour by 2024.
 In 2021, Democratic president Joe Biden proposed increasing the minimum wage to $15 by 2025.
-In many states controlled by Democrats, the state minimum wage has been increased to a rate above the federal minimum wage.
+In many states with Democratic legislative and gubernatorial control, the state minimum wage has been increased to a rate above the federal minimum wage, usually to $15 per hour or higher.